CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

 - The dataset contains 18 classes.
 The definition of classes from 0 to 16 is the same as the [nuScenes-lidarseg](https://github.com/nutonomy/nuscenes-devkit/blob/fcc41628d41060b3c1a86928751e5a571d2fc2fa/python-sdk/nuscenes/eval/lidarseg/README.md) dataset.
 The label 17 category represents voxels that are not occupied by anything, which is named as `free`.
 Voxel semantics for each sample frame is given as `[semantics]` in the labels.npz.

-- <strong>How are the labels annotated?</strong> The ground truth labels of occupancy derive from accumulative LiDAR scans with human annotations.
+- <strong>How are the labels annotated?</strong> The ground truth labels of occupancy derive from accumulative LiDAR scans with human annotations, and we annotate the occupancy in the ego coordinate system.
   - If a voxel reflects a LiDAR point, then it is assigned as the same semantic label as the LiDAR point;
   - If a LiDAR beam passes through a voxel in the air, the voxel is set to be `free`;
   - Otherwise, we set the voxel to be unknown, or unobserved.
 This happens due to the sparsity of the LiDAR or the voxel is occluded, e.g. by a wall.
 In the dataset, `[mask_lidar]` is a 0-1 binary mask, where 0's represent unobserved voxels.
 As shown in Fig.1(b), grey voxels are unobserved.
 Due to the limitation of the visualization tool, we only show unobserved voxels at the same height as the ground.